rajaraodv/redispubsub/README.md

 # Note

+This project is now updated to use Node 4.x (not backward compatible).
+In addition, it uses all latest modules of Express, Socket.io etc.

-This project if forked from https://github.com/rajaraodv/redispubsub, and update express to version 4.12, socket.io to 1.3.5 You can start app by type ```DEBUG=redispubsub node bin/www```
+You can start app by type ```DEBUG=redispubsub node bin/www```

 # Scaling real-time apps (using Redis)